bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 Furthermore, a Modbus device can but is not required to support all types of registers and can also offer fewer addresses than possible in a 16-bit space.

-So for practical purpose, you can use `coil` and `discrete input` for boolean values and `holding register` and `input register` for integers.
+Thus, for practical purpose, you can use `coil` and `discrete input` for boolean values and `holding register` and `input register` for integers.
 <br>